how to network as an introvert

 But why was I quiet?
 I was afraid to interrupt, not knowing when it was my turn to speak.
 I was worried people wouldn’t like what came out of my mouth.
 I was afraid of conflict.
 I also wanted to observe those around me first before I opened up.

-What was originally an insecurity has turned into a superpower.
+What was originally an insecurity has become my superpower.
 I don’t enjoy the small talk and would much rather dive into thought-provoking conversations or even a silly banter.
 That’s where I thrive.

 So how does one network as an introvert?